The Best and Worst Foods for Managing Acid Reflux

 Getting acid reflux occasionally isn’t unusual, but almost 20% of the population feels burning discomfort, belching, and bloating every time they eat.
 The GERD diet plays a crucial role in controlling these symptoms.

-Understand the foods to avoid with Gerd.
+Understand the foods to avoid with Gerd

 Foods that stay longer in the stomach delay digestion and trigger heartburn.
 Generally, acidic, fatty, or highly caffeinated foods are the foods to avoid with GERD.